prompt-toolkit/python-prompt-toolkit/README.rst

 Python Prompt Toolkit
 =====================

-(This is work in progress.
+(Work in progress.
 Many things work, but APIs can change.)

 `prompt_toolkit` is a Library for building powerful interactive command lines in Python.
+It ships with a nice Python shell built on top of the library.

-It could be a replacement for `readline`.
+`prompt_toolkit` can be a replacement for `readline`.
 It's Pure Python, and has some advanced features:

 - Syntax highlighting of the input while typing.
 (Usually with a Pygments lexer.)
 - Multiline input